 Thanks for shopping local.– unknown

 Supporting and empowering small businesses is very much up my strasse.
-It’s why I am in business, fitting and repairing windscreens.
 The idea of buying local in the shadow of the dominance of larger corporations is central to what I believe in as a professional, and what I do every day.
 Therefore I should agree with the sentiment; and I do, but not in the way that it is pitched on these posts.
 Every time I see someone share something like the quote above and picture below (asking us to LIKE and SHARE) my heart pumps purple piss.